aditya-K93/haskellExercises/README.md

-# Solution to everyday programming problems in Haskell
+# Solutions to everyday programming problems in Haskell